zhouzhongyuan/blog/contents/articles/promises-in-wicked-detail/index.md

 }
 ```

 Inside the promise implementation, we need to account for rejection.
-As soon as a promise is rejected, all downstream promises from it also need to be rejected.

 Let's see the full promise implementation again, this time with rejection support added